 Looking for a graduate job?

-Learn from hands-on coaching and an outstanding variety of work, picking up business, personal and technical skills you can use across the network, and throughout your career.
+Our graduate training programme is underpinned by a development framework that broadens and deepens your knowledge.
+You'll learn from hands-on coaching and an outstanding variety of work, picking up business, personal and technical skills you can use across the network, and throughout your career.

 What you will be doing

 Actuaries work with uncertainty.
 Join us and you’ll help clients analyse how future events could affect them.
-This could be anything from a corporate take-over to a major natural disaster.
+This could be anything from a corporate takeover to a major natural disaster.
 You might be calculating the impact of changing demographics or legislation on pension schemes; the effects that changes in financial markets have on different organisations; or how likely a business is to be hit by an earthquake.

 Actuarial services you’ll advise clients from various industries with issues such as solvency, reserving, economic capital, risk management, mergers and acquisitions, company restructuring and de-risking, financial modelling, underwriting, new legislation, the viability of new products and the efficiency of claims or reporting processes.

-Reward and Employment you’ll help companies work out how to incentivise and reward their employees.
+People and Organisations: Reward and Employment you’ll help companies work out how to incentivise and reward their employees.
 As part of a multidisciplinary team, you’ll draw on your problem-solving skills to advise clients in this complex and challenging area.

 What you will have